Close-up from the collection

 The St. Andrew Society of Carolina Book Collection

-Everett Library was chosen as the site for a generous gift of Scottish literature previously located in the home libraries of members of the St. Andrew Society of Carolina.
+In 2005, Everett Library was chosen as the repository for a generous gift of Scottish literature previously located in the home libraries of members of the St. Andrew Society of Carolina.

 Located in the Rena Harrell Special Collections Room in Everett Library of Queens University of Charlotte, the 400+ volumes include books on Scottish history, folklore, culture, and fiction.
 It is the hope of the Society that a book of some significance may be added each year to continually enhance the collection.

 The first Saint Andrew Society was organized in Charleston, South Carolina in 1729, by a group of immigrant Scots.
 This organization is still in existence today and "is still a benevolent order providing funds for any widows and orphans of members who may be in a financial distress."

 The St. Andrew Society of the Carolina was founded in 1955, with Dr. Douglas Glasgow as the principal organizer.
 Note that the Society is "of Carolina".
 A similar group founded in Pinehurst is "of North Carolina."

 Saint Andrew is the Patron Saint of Scotland.
 According to Scottish legend, the bones of the disciple were being taken to Scotland in the fourth century by Saint Regulus.
 The ship was wrecked on the shore near the present town of St. Andrews.
 Thus, through tradition, St. Andrew became the Patron Saint of Scotland.

 The Society's coat of arms includes the South Carolina motto "dum spiro spero" (while I breathe I hope) and the North Carolina motto "esse quam videre" (to be rather than to seem).

 The objectives of the Society are to perpetuate Scottish traditions and culture, to promote the establishment and growth of Scottish Societies and organizations and to encourage and support the activities of Scottish events.